kazoli/github_repo_search/README.md

 1. Use a command line, enter in the main folder and run this command: "npm run build"
 2. You may serve it with a static server by typing in command line and run: "serve -s build"
 3. App will start on that URL that static server will display in the command line

-#RUN TESTS

-1. Use a command line, enter in the main folder and run this command: "npm test"